-More victims suspected in Dunedin sexual abuse case
+Waitress' horror: Victim comes face to face with abuser Tony Watts who she thought was dead

 As part of the process under the Criminal Procedure (Mentally Impaired Persons) Act, Judge Dominic Flatley accepted, on the balance of probabilities, Watts had committed sex acts on the two girls in the 1970s and '80s.

-While the defendant avoided a criminal conviction he will spend the next 18 months under 24-hour supervision, the judge ruled.
+While the defendant avoided a criminal conviction, he would spend the next 18 months under 24-hour supervision, the judge ruled.

 Watts was considered a "high risk of sexual recidivism, including sexual offending against children", the court heard.